ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 Additionally, the graph-based index captures a wide representation of genetic variants (SNPs) with very low memory requirements.

 The basic approach of the aligners is ‘seed and extend’ which involves:
 1. identifying segments of reads of defined lengths (seeds) that precisely map to a given location in the genome.
 Seed matches can be exact or tolerate mismatches.
 2. extend the reads in both directions to map rest of the read or maximum mappable length

 HISAT2 maps longer part of the read that maps to the genome contiguously using the global index.
 Once this is mapped, it helps to identify the relevant local index.
 HISAT2 can usually align the remaining part of the read within a single local index rather than searching across the whole genome.

 You can download and install HISAT2 from http://daehwankimlab.github.io/hisat2/download/ .
 Additionally, download the reference genome index (H.sapiens GRCh38 genome) given by HISAT2 developers so as to save time.

 Unzip and save the downloaded ‘genome’ index in the index folder under the alignment directory.

 Navigate to your working directory rna_seq_dge_analysis.
-Next copy the trimmed reads to the reads folder in the alignment directory.
+Copy the trimmed reads to the input_reads folder in the alignment directory using the following command:

 ```bash